-The 2013-2014 herring guideline harvest level (GHL) for the Craig/Klawock area stock is 4,808 tons.
-Forty percent (40%) or 1,924 tons is allocated to the SOK fishery plus any unharvested portion of the winter food and bait quota.
-The 2013-2014 winter food and bait harvest is confidential.
-However, based solely on the 1,924 tons allocated to the SOK fishery in Craig/Klawock the maximum kelp allocation is assigned.
+The 2014-2015 herring guideline harvest level (GHL) for the Craig/Klawock area stock is 2,263 tons of herring.
+Forty percent (40%) or 905 tons is allocated to the SOK fishery plus any unharvested portion of the winter food and bait quota.
+The 2014-2015 winter food and bait harvest closed on February 28, 2015.
+The final kelp allocation will be dependent on the total winter food and bait harvest.